qwerty12/mpv-winbuild/README.md

 -   The last build of each month is kept for one year.
 -   The last 14 daily builds are kept.

+## frei0r plugin support

+* As I don't have a need for them personally, if they cause build problems, the first thing I will do is disable frei0r building instead of trying to work out why.

+* Plugins that require Cairo, OpenCV or gavl are not built/included

+* As they are 150 MB uncompressed, they are not bundled with the mpv build here itself.

+* You will need to download them separately from the [releases](https://github.com/qwerty12/mpv-winbuild/releases/latest) and extract them somewhere.

+* The environment variable `FREI0R_PATH` must be set to the extracted path in order for mpv to find the plugins

 ## Information about packages